dhanji/dhanji.github.io/src/main/resources/pages/haskell-better.markdown

 mentally map the search-space of a complex real-world problem, in fairly literal terms.

 And I'm glad.
-I have fun with my exclusive little hobby, small community of co-conspirators, and that tiny bit of magic every time I stand back and behold my latest Haskell creation!
+I have fun with my exclusive little hobby, small community of co-conspirators, and that tiny bit of magic I feel every time I stand back and behold my latest Haskell creation!

 <br>